 Numbers and metrics.
-They can be your best friend and your biggest challenge when it comes to making critical business decisions to benefit your senior living community, the resident experience and your bottom line.
-Here’s a breakdown of 5 steps to help transform the way you use data to add clarity, provide accountability, and to drive financial success at your community.
+They can be your best friend and your biggest challenge when it comes to making critical business decisions to benefit your senior living community, the resident experience, and your bottom line.
+Here’s five steps to help transform the way you use data to add clarity, provide accountability, and to drive financial success at your community.

 - Eliminate guesswork.